hungdev/react-auto-growing-input/README.md

 # React Auto Growing Input

-A text input for React that resizes itself to the current content.
+A text input component for React which grows with content

 ## Installation